magomimmo/modern-cljs/doc/tutorial-02.md

 ### Compile the CLJS file

-Now we need compile the new CLJS file.
+Now we need to compile the new CLJS file.
 [Google Closure Compiler][9] (CLS) has a few compilation options we already set up in our `project.clj` during [Tutorial 1][8], and we can leave those options as we have already configured.
 Now call the CLJS compilation task:

 ```bash
 lein cljsbuild once